jeffknupp/blog/content/2012-02-15-optimizing-django-views-with-c-plus-plus.md

 on my PYTHON_PATH.
 I could then `import` it like a normal Python library.
 I added it to my views.py and ran my unit tests.
 After they passed, I committed everything and put the new code through it's paces on the development web server.
-The reponse time was noticably improved, with the view being served seemingly instantaneously.
+The response time was noticeably improved, with the view being served seemingly instantaneously.

 Wrap Up
 -----------------

-I realize this is not an optimization option avaiable to everyone, but it _is_ an option.
+I realize this is not an optimization option available to everyone, but it _is_ an option.
 Python is a fantastic language and Django is a nice framework.
 When you need raw speed for computationally expensive procedures, though, nothing beats getting closer to the metal.
 Overall,